 Our IND fellows work with developmental behavioral pediatricians, neurologists, advanced practice nurses, speech and language pathologists, psychiatrists, genetic counselors and GI specialists.
 Fellows also participate in graduate student and psychology intern training and development, as well as medical education by leading teaching clinics and seminars.
 There are also umbrella supervision opportunities, including supervision of psychology interns, graduate students, and psychometricians.

 The Intellectual and Neurodevelopmental Disabilities (IND) Psychology Postdoctoral Fellowship program is a two year position and has been established for nearly 30 years.
 We have always taken pride in training leaders in our field.

-The Fellowship is housed within the Child Development Center (CDC) of Nationwide Children's Hospital, which is located at one of the hospital’s Close to Home Centers in Westerville, Ohio.
-Various training experiences also occur at the hospital’s main campus and other locations around Columbus.
+The Fellowship is housed within the Child Development Center (CDC) of Nationwide Children's Hospital, which is located at one of the hospital’s Close To Home Centers in Westerville, Ohio.
+Various training experiences also occur at the hospital’s Main Campus and other locations around Columbus.

 Fellows work five days per week, typically 40-50 hours per week.
 There is no "on-call" coverage.

 The IND Postdoctoral Fellowship trains in accordance with the scientist-practitioner model.
 The fellowship is viewed as a process of leadership specialization, whereby fellows are provided with the opportunity to demonstrate increasingly independent practice over the course of the program.
 Provision of necessary knowledge and skill base is undertaken in the context of modeling, mentoring, teaching and supervision.
 Training occurs across the following areas of core competence, which are essential to all activities of professional psychologists and are directly related to the quality of psychological services:

 At the CDC, Fellows work as part of an Interdisciplinary Diagnostic Assessment (IDA) team.